 How soon can I dye my hair again to fix it?

+2 Weeks.
 The ideal time gap for getting your hair colored again should be at least 2 weeks.
 Hence, you can safely dye your hair again after 2 weeks to fix it.

 Your hair needs this time to regain the lost strength and prepare itself for the next coloring session.
 All hair colors consist of hydrogen peroxide, which damages the hair when applied to it.